-For bio-diesel blends above B5 and up to B20, Onan generator sets by Cummins requires that the fuel meet the specifications outlined in ASTM D7467.
+For bio-diesel blends above B5 and up to B20, Cummins Onan requires that the fuel meet the specifications outlined in ASTM D7467.
 The bio-diesel component of this fuel blend must meet ASTM D6751 or EN14214, and the petroleum diesel component must meet ASTM D975.